michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.5 - 04/29/2014 =
+- Fixed a bug that the `redirect_url` option of the `submit` field type did not take effect.
 - Fixed a bug that repeatable sections messages did not indicate the correct maximum and minimum numbers.
 - Tweaked the `autocomplete` custom field type to have some delays to perform post title queries in the background.
 - Changed the `validation_{instantiated class name}_{section id}_{field id}` and `validation_{instantiated class name}_{field id}` hooks to be triggered only when the section or field belongs to the page that the form is submitted.